-The Oneness Pentecostal people teach that speaking in tongues is a necessary manifestation of the Holy Spirit and without it a person is not truly saved.1 It is so important to them that one ex-Oneness person told me that her church had altar calls for people to come up and receive the gift of the Holy Spirit, so they could speak in tongues.
-She said that he never saw an altar call for people to come up and receive Jesus as savior.
+The Oneness Pentecostal people teach that speaking in tongues is a necessary manifestation of the Holy Spirit and without it a person is not truly saved.1 It is so important to them that one ex-Oneness person told me that her church had altar calls for people to come up and receive the gift of the Holy Spirit so that they could speak in tongues.
+She said that she never saw an altar call for people to come up and receive Jesus as Savior.
 But, this is only one example and may not be typical.

 - 1 Cor.
 12:7-11, "But the manifestation of the Spirit is given to every man to profit withal.
 8For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; 9 To another faith by the same Spirit; to another the gifts of healing by the same Spirit; 10 To another the working of miracles; to another prophecy; to another discerning of spirits; to another different kinds of tongues; to another the interpretation of tongues.
 11But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will."